SoftwareAG/c8y-docs/content/change-logs/device-management/ui-c8y-1020-2-10-lwm-2-m-single-registration-spelling-error-6460-graft-release-cd.md

 ticket: DM-3120
 version: 1020.2.10
 ---
-In the LwM2M single registration feature, there was a spelling mistake in one of the log messages.
-This has now been fixed to improve the clarity and consistency of the logging.
-The change only affects the spelling in the log message and has no functional impact on the feature itself.
+In the LWM2M single registration, a spelling error in one of the log messages has been fixed to improve the clarity and consistency of the logging.
+This change only affects the spelling in the log message and has no functional impact on the feature itself.